Question 4·Easy·Words in Context

 Use the sentence context

-Match the meaning to the best answer choice
+Match your idea to the best answer choice